 Banks generally make funds available on the business day after you make a deposit, but there are exceptions.

-Direct deposits are typically available sooner, and some checks, such as those larger than $5,000 or older than 60 days, can take longer than a day to clear.
-If your account is brand new, it may take up to nine days for a deposited check to become available.
+Direct deposits are typically available sooner, and some checks, such as those larger than $5,000 or older than 60 days, can take longer to clear.

 Knowing your financial institution’s policies about holding times can help ensure that you’re able to pay your bills on time, have access to cash when you need it, and don’t get hit with overdraft fees.